asmitabv

 Winter 2025 AP/SOSC4250 3.0 M Special Topics in Work & Labour Studies SEMR

-Asmita Bhutani is an assistant professor, Work and Labour Studies Program in the Department of Social Science.
+Asmita Bhutani is an Assistant Professor in the Work and Labour Studies Program, Department of Social Science at York University.

 She holds a PhD from the University of Toronto.
-Her current project delves into the role of gender, race and class in the proliferation of the automation industry and data production platforms.
-Her research explores how the processes of digitization, and platformization impact the conditions of work, workers and working-class communities.
+Her research explores the impact of digital economies and automation on working-class communities.
+Her current project examines the role of gender, race and class in the proliferation of transnational AI data production platforms.

 Asmita’s work is interdisciplinary, bringing fields of labour studies, adult learning, science and technology studies and digital sociology into conversation.
-In addition to the current research, some key recent collaborative projects include examining young workers’ job quality and agency at work in Ontario, disparity learning in early career experiences amongst youth in Singapore and historical and contemporary migrant labour networks between South Asia and the middle-east.
+Her key recent collaborative projects include examining young workers’ job quality and agency in Ontario, disparity learning amongst youth in Singapore during early career experiences and migrant labour networks between South Asia and the middle-east in historical and contemporary contexts.

 Degrees